chps-dev/chps/CHPs.md

 until they have understood and addressed simpler issues.
 The highest levels are intended to be aspirational, with few container images meeting this standard.

 It is likely that many container images will meet some items at various levels but not all.
-In terms of the CVE vector, the level will change over time.
+In terms of the vulnerability vector, the level will change over time.
 So a newly built image may have no known CVEs (level 5) but next week a new CVE could reduce that level.

 Readers should feel empowered to use the advice in this document as best works for them and their organization.